rizinorg/book/src/analysis/types.md

 | tt[?]
 List all loaded typedefs
 ```

-Note that the basic (atomic) types are not those from C standard -
+Note that the basic (atomic) types are not those from the C standard -
 not `char`, `_Bool`, or `short`.
 Because those types can be different
 from one platform to another, rizin uses `definite` types like as
 `int8_t` or `uint64_t` and will convert `int` to `int32_t` or `int64_t`